mimblewimble/grin/doc/build.md

 ```
 export PATH=/path/to/grin/dir/target/debug:$PATH
 ```
+Where path/to/grin/dir is your absolute path to the root directory of your Grin installation.

 You can then run `grin` directly (try `grin help` for more options).

-*Important Note*: if you used Grin in testnet1, running the wallet listener manually isn't required anymore.
+*Important Note*: if you used Grin in testnet3, running the wallet listener manually isn't required anymore.
 Grin will create a seed file and run the listener automatically on start.